 DisplayPort 1.4 has been the best high-end cable for years, especially if you bought it from Cable Matters where we can guarantee a high quality of anti-noise shielding and anti-corrosion protection on the connectors.
 But DisplayPort and competing standards are always evolving.

 HDMI 2.1 is a more capable cable and as more devices support it, it has become the new standard for A/V and gaming connectivity over the past few years.
 Especially with the launch of new gaming consoles from Microsoft and Sony.
 But DisplayPort 2.0 was recently ratified as a standard, and it looks set to reclaim the top spot for high-performance connections and cabling.

-Right now, the DisplayPort 1.4 vs. 1.2 question is an important one, but in the near future, it'll be DisplayPort 2.0 vs HDMI 2.1.
+Right now, the DisplayPort 1.4 vs. 1.2 question is an important one, but there’s also the big question of DisplayPort 2.1 vs HDMI 2.1.

 DisplayPort 2.0, on the other hand, has yet to become widely available.
 GPUs and high-end gaming monitors are still using the DisplayPort 1.4 standard to process video resolutions higher than 4K@120Hz.

-The latest line of AMD 7000 Processors is set to come equipped with DP 2.0 Certification, but displays have not yet adopted the ability to accept the resolution and refresh rates that DP 2.0 is capable of supporting.
+The latest line of AMD 7000 Processors is set to come equipped with DP 2.0 Certification, which could be useful for those running new PCs using onboard graphics, but displays have still yet been released to take advantage of it.
 With USB4's native support for DP 2.0, it would not come as a surprise if the newest generation of gaming monitors were to utilize the USB's latest standard to pass the highest-bandwidth video signals.